 He was a friend of mine; a young man like others; generous, flighty, as variable as youth itself, but always with some high motives and on the search for higher thoughts of life.
-I should tell you at once that he thoroughly agrees with the eighth commandment.
-But he got hold of some unsettling works, the New Testament among others, and this loosened his views of life and led him into many perplexities.
+I should and led him into many perplexities.
 As he was the son of a man in a certain position, and well off, my friend had enjoyed from the first the advantages of education, nay, he had been kept alive through a sickly childhood by constant watchfulness, comforts, and change of air; for all of which he was indebted to his father's wealth.